Paolo-DevTech-UCSB/UCSB-HGCAL-Module-Edges/README.md

 Q.1: What is the default distance between center locating pins in the cassette?
     A: 166.94 is the Nominal Baseplate Width, + the Nominal Gap width should be 0.700 so....
     167.64 is Baseplate width + gap.
-(Theoretically this is the same distance from one center hole to another) this number appies for both HXB and baseplate
+(Theoretically this is the same distance from one center hole to another) this number can be calculated from both HXB and baseplate (gap + width).

 Q.2: Is Susanne's Gap calculation including the tolerance of the hexaboard width?
     A: YES, In a world where X, Y, and Theta are all zero (the Control) and the Tolerance is the Independent variable.
     The HXB Gap would have a minimum of 487um, and a max of 850um Q.2b: What does this mean for how we treat the purple, yellow, and red envelopes?
-    Lets Call the 700um gap the Theoretical Gap, and lets call the 487um the "Gap left for offsets" The purple envelope should be the nominal + tolerance Edge location -"Gap left for Offsets"/2
+    Lets Call the 700um gap the Theoretical Gap, and lets call the 487um the "Gap left for offsets" (or "Gap Left after effects of all tolerances")
+    The purple envelope should be the nominal + tolerance Edge location -"Gap left for Offsets"/2

     Nominal Hexaboard Width: 166.79